demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

       -show-background       Show background behind blueprint
-      -show-grid-numbers     Show grid numbers in the blueprint -show-gridlines        Show grid lines in the blueprint -test                  Save to test file and open it -url=<URL>             Blueprint URL
+      -show-grid-numbers     Show grid numbers in the blueprint -show-gridlines        Show grid lines in the blueprint -t, -test                  Save to test file and open it -u, -url=<URL>             Blueprint URL

 ```
 ## `bot-run` — Run Blueprint Bot

 ```
-Usage:   bot-run [-ignore-not-ready] [-require-all-enabled] [<PROFILE>...]
+Usage:   bot-run [-er] [<PROFILE>...]
 Run Blueprint Bot
       [<PROFILE>...]
 Profiles to be loaded
-      -ignore-not-ready      Ignore profiles that are not ready -require-all-enabled   Require all profiles to be enabled and ready before starting the bot
+  -e, -require-all-enabled   Require all profiles to be enabled and ready
+                               before starting the bot -r, -ignore-not-ready      Ignore profiles that are not ready

 ```
 ## `bot-status` — Get the status of Blueprint Bot service